-The biblical account of myrrh’s sacred gifting to the newborn Christ along with frankincense and gold by wise men from the East is a familiar story to Christians all throughout the world.
-But the consideration of myrrh (Commiphora myrrha) as a precious substance of great worth extends far beyond just the spiritual, as its various preparations and extracts have an extensive history of use in therapeutics as well.
+The biblical account of the wise men from the East gifting gold, frankincense, and myrrh to the newborn Christ is a familiar story to Christians all throughout the world.
+But the consideration of myrrh (Commiphora myrrha) as a precious substance of great worth extends far beyond the Bible and the Middle East.

 Both empirically throughout the ages and scientifically in modern times, myrrh has proven itself invaluable for a variety of special purposes.
 And especially in modern times, science has uncovered even more about the unique properties of myrrh that indicate its usefulness in a range of other health applications.

 Here are some of the most noteworthy health benefits of myrrh that have been reported in scientific literature.
 (Note: Always seek medical advice from a qualified healthcare practitioner when addressing specific health issues.)